himazawa/himazawa.github.io/posts/email-lockout/index.md

 Reaching out to support felt like entering a bureaucratic maze.
 I got send to fill out a recovery form: twenty questions about my account, supposedly checked by a bot.
 If you get enough right, you get your account back.
 If not, it is gone forever.

-The questions ranged from "What was your Skype Mename?" to "List ten subjects and exact recipients of emails you sent in the last year."
+The questions ranged from "What was your Skype name?" to "List ten subjects and exact recipients of emails you sent in the last year."

 I tried to recall as many details as possible, even calling friends and colleagues to piece together the information.

 Seconds after submitting the form, I received an automated rejection from Microsoft.